ballerkobe808/invest/README - 1a FINDING PROPERTIES.md

 - IRS
 - Property Tax Sales (check your local taxing authority)

+### Probate

+Deal of the Decade in Essentials goes over this

 ### Tips

 Reward the people who bring you deals!